adampielak/lemgr/README.md

 Easily request Let's Encrypt certificates on HAProxy servers with only a handful of dependencies.

-Make sure HAProxy routes your `path_beg .well-known/` traffic to port 8888.
+Make sure HAProxy routes your `path_beg .well-known/` traffic to port $CERTBOTPORT

 ## Usage